-The S-1 is a recent model that features in the current product line-up of Kodak.
-In contrast, the E-M10 has been discontinued (but can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the E-M10 was succeeded by the Olympus E-M10 II, while the S-1 does not have a direct successor.
+Both the S-1 and the E-M10 have been discontinued, but can regularly be found used on eBay.
+The E-M10 was replaced by the Olympus E-M10 II, while the S-1 does not have a direct successor.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Kodak S-1 Manual (free pdf) or the online Olympus E-M10 Manual.

 So what is the bottom line?
 Is there a clear favorite between the Kodak S-1 and the Olympus E-M10?
 Which camera is better?
 A synthesis of the relative strong points of each of the models is listed below.